EESSI/docs/docs/site_build/site_cvmfs.md

 ## Set up automatic ingestion on CVMFS Stratum 0 (optional)

 For upstream EESSI, a rather complex setup is used to do semi-automatic ingestion of build tarballs on the CVMFS Stratum 0.
 It creates a staging PR in a special staging repository, which allows for a final review of all the tarball contents.
-The ingestion setup is desribed [here](https://github.com/EESSI/filesystem-layer/tree/main/scripts/automated_ingestion).
+The ingestion setup is described [here](https://github.com/EESSI/filesystem-layer/tree/main/scripts/automated_ingestion).

 However, this is unnecessarily complex for site builds.
 Instead, we suggest that you write your own script that can be run in a cronjob to take care of ingesting the tarballs.
 Below, we describe the steps and a possible implementation for each step - but you can easily create your own.
 Things your script should cover are: